wooong210/swpp202001/README.md

 For the specification of backend assembly as well as the restrictions on the input programs, see [project/spec.pdf](project/spec.pdf).

+- Apr.
+20: To ask questions about the assembly & source programs, please use [issue #6](https://github.com/snu-sf-class/swpp202001/issues/6) and [#7](https://github.com/snu-sf-class/swpp202001/issues/7).

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1